 Yes, apple butter will freeze really well!
-If you aren’t planning to share your apple butter, I don’t blame you.
-It will last for at least a couple weeks in the fridge, but I like to hoard it in the freezer where it will last for 4-6 months.
+This easy recipe makes a lot of apple butter so if you aren't planning to share with friends or neighbors it will last for at least a couple weeks in the fridge.
+I like to hoard it in the freezer where it will last for 4-6 months.
 Just thaw it in the fridge before using.

 Even more apple recipes

 - Apple Crisp

 - Dutch Apple Pie